arimarlgomes/KleinManager/README.md

 **Made with ❤️ for the Kleinanzeigen community**

-*KleinManager is not affiliated with or endorsed by eBay Kleinanzeigen.
+*KleinManager is not affiliated with or endorsed by Kleinanzeigen.
 It's an independent tool created to help users better manage their purchases.*